1. All majors must complete the following courses:

 Students should check with the Program Director Biochemistry early in the spring semester of the Junior year concerning their progress towards completion of the major requirements.

 *Note: The D policy for Biochemistry is as follows.
 Only one D grade is allowed in courses required for the major.
 This D must be offset by an A or B grade in another course also required for the major.
-A course in which a D is received cannot serve as a prerequisite for another course.
 Students may not count Credit/D/Fail courses towards the major.